-Cardiff School of Planning and Geography
+School of Planning and Geography

-Roberta is a Reader in the School of Planning and Geography where she has been involved in international research on local food systems, rural development, public procurement, urban food strategies and food security.
+Roberta is a Professor in the School of Planning and Geography where she has been involved in international research on local food systems, rural development, public food procurement, urban food strategies and food security.
 To date, Roberta has received invitations to speak about her research throughout Europe, in Brazil, the USA and at the United Nations, and has acted as a commentator to print and broadcast media organizations in Italy, Finland, Denmark and the UK.

 Professor Terry Marsden - Co-Director

 Sustainable Places Research Institute

 Terry is Director of the Sustainable Places Research Institute and understakes empirical and theoretical work on environmental sustainability and post-disciplinary studies and approaches to sustainability science.
 This broad agenda encapsulates three more specific research areas with regard to sustainable food systems.
 These include research on sustainable rural-urban linkages, the construction of sustainable communities, and finally charting the rise and significance of the bio-economy since the food, fuel, fiscal and financial crisis began in 2007-8.

 Professor Kevin Morgan - Co-Director